- Posted August 27, 2014 by

 From Deming’s Kaizen, renowned motivational speaker Tony Robbins derived the principle of “CANI” (Constant and Never-ending Improvement) decades later.
 This philosophy encourages daily incremental improvements whereupon one’s self-imposed limitations are exceeded.
 Applicable to all aspects of life, CANI is especially popular in business.

 “I’ve used CANI for more than 20 years in business, where we’re always looking for ways to improve, while avoiding getting stuck in the ‘I-tried-that-and-it-didn’t-work rut,’” Scott says.
 Scott worked for Robbins for more than five years, including as his National Sales Manager.
 Using the CANI philosophy, Scott’s business earned a gross profit of nearly $1.4 million last year, resulting in Platoon Fitness becoming the most profitable privately-owned personal training facility in the country.
 “In the grand scheme of things, CANI assisted us with things like developing a system for training instructors and our approach to franchising.
 On a daily basis, CANI causes us to focus on exactly what we’re doing, and how we’re going to do it even better.
-Each time a client comes through our doors to train, we’re trying to enhance that individual’s experience.”
+Each time a client comes through our doors to train, we’re trying to enhance that individual’s experience.
+For example, before he or she even starts training, they undergo a fitness assesment, an injury history is considered, specific and measurable goals are set, and a food log is reviewed.”

 As far as the derivation of CANI is concerned, Kaizen remains as popular in today’s society as when the ideology turned around Japan’s economy.
 In fact, a number of giant companies and even entire countries are reportedly planning to obtain, if not already having done so, an “advanced” or “complex” phase of Kaizen.
 For example, the multinational Toyota Motor Corporation has already implemented the advanced stage.
 It was also recently announced that Ethiopia, which began practicing Kaizen just two years ago, might soon be introduced by the Japanese government to a complex stage of the philosophy, where priorities would be given to the African nation’s manufacturing, logistics and construction sectors.